A Quick Guide to Using the MySQL Yum Repository

 gpgcheck=1

 Find the entry for the subrepository you want to configure, and edit the enabled option.
-Specify enabled=0 to disable or enabled=1 to enable a subrepository.
-For example, to install from the MySQL innovation track, make sure you have enabled=0 for the other subrepository entries, and have enabled=1 for the mysql-innovation-community entry:
+Specify enabled=0 to disable a subrepository, or enabled=1 to enable a subrepository.
+For example, to install MySQL 8.0, make sure you have enabled=0 for the other MySQL series entries and enabled=1 for MySQL 8.0 as demonstrated above.

 You should only enable subrepository for one release series at any time.